Quantum Invariants and Fiberedness: Introduction

 \begin{conjecture} Let $K$ be a strongly quasipositive knot with genus $g$.
 Then the minimal Maslov grading of the top Alexander piece of $\widehat{\mathit{HFK}}$ is zero:

 \end{conjecture}

-We verified the conjecture for all 22,009 non-alternating strongly quasipositive knots with at most 16 crossing, tabulated by Stoimenow \cite{StoimenowKnotData}.
-Standard results on knot Floer homology \cite{HFKalternating03,HFKfibered02} show that the conjecture holds for fibered or alternating strongly quasipositive knots.
+We verified the conjecture for all \num{22009} non-alternating strongly quasipositive knots with at most 16 crossing, tabulated by Stoimenow \cite{StoimenowKnotData}.
+Standard results on knot Floer homology show that the conjecture holds for fibered or alternating strongly quasipositive knots \cite{HFKalternating03,HFKfibered02}.

-As a consequence, we expect that the following holds for either fibered or strongly quasinegative knots:
+As a consequence, we expect that the following holds for fibered or strongly quasinegative knots:

-In particular, using knot Floer homology, we are able to provide a potential explanation for the general behaviour of $\el$.
+In particular, using knot Floer homology, we are able to provide a potential explanation for the general behavior of $\el$.

-Interestingly, the $F_K$ invariant appears to be sensitive to more than just the minimal Maslov grading in knot Floer homology.
+Interestingly, the $F_K$ invariant also appears to be sensitive to more than just the minimal Maslov grading in knot Floer homology.
 In particular, for strongly quasinegative knots, we observed the following pattern: Whenever the Maslov support of $\widehat{\mathit{HFK}}(K,g)$ is 1-dimensional, $F_K$ (or the stability series) recovers the MMR expansion.
-However, if $\widehat{\mathit{HFK}}(K,g)$ is supported in more than one Maslov grading, we may still take $F_K$ to be the stability series, but it fails to recover the MMR expansion.
-Equivalently, the obstruction for recovering the MMR expansion arises precisely when the top coefficient of the Alexander polynomial is realized in knot Floer homology after cancellations between different Maslov gradings.
-For a more detailed discussion and explicit examples, we refer the reader to \cref{sec:connection-HFK}.
+However, if $\widehat{\mathit{HFK}}(K,g)$ is supported in more than one Maslov grading, $F_K$ may not recover the MMR expansion.
+We believe that a possible reason behind the similarity between knot Floer homology and $F_K$ could be their behavior under Murasugi sum.
+While we refer the reader to \cref{rmk:Murasugi} for more details, the study of this phenomenon is beyond the scope of this paper.